nextflow-io/nextflow/cloud/README.md

 ============

 * The script `launch.sh` launches a set of EC2 nodes and the master node.

-* The above script uses the `ec2-userdata.txt` to set the environment in the started nodes, including:
-    - AWS_ACCESS_KEY
-    - AWS_SECRET_KEY
-    - NXF_VER
-    - DOCKER_IMAGE

 * Each EC2 node on start downloads and runs the script `cloud-boot.sh`.
 This script does the following:
     - Downloads the Nextflow installer script
-    - Pulls the Docker image specified by the `DOCKER_IMAGE` environment variable
+    - Pulls the Docker image specified by the `DOCKER_IMAGE` environment variable (multiple images by using a blank character separated list).
     - Launches the Nextflow daemon in background

 * These scripts require a Linux Amazon image with the following tools installed: